 return string.Empty;

 }

+Now modify the main method to call this new method along with GetDataAsync method and catch AggregateException, however this time output will have custom message.
+Main method will look like below now

+static void Main(string[] args)

+{

+var tasks = new List<Task>();

+var task = GetDataAsync();

+tasks.Add(task);

+var task2 = Task.Run(() => DoHighCPUIntense());

+tasks.Add(task2);

+try

+{

+Task.WhenAll(tasks).Wait();

+}

+catch (AggregateException agEx)

+{

+List<Tuple<string, string>> errors = agEx.Flatten().InnerExceptions.Select(x => new Tuple<string, string>(x.Message, x.StackTrace)).ToList();

+int counter = 0;

+foreach (Tuple<string, string> error in errors)

+{

+counter++;

+Console.WriteLine($"{counter}).Error - {error.Item1} \n Innerstack \n {error.Item2} \n");

+}

+}

+Console.Read();

+}

-Here is output for this method and we can see child method hasn’t propagated UnauthorizedAccessException like earlier as it is “Handled” now.
+Here is output in Figure 6.4 for this method and we can see child method hasn’t propagated UnauthorizedAccessException like earlier as it is “Handled” now.

-Fig 6.4 – Using handle method
+Figure 6.4 – Exception handling using handle method

+This way further control the exception that is propagated to the caller method and this is very useful if we are building libraries or APIs consumed by third party developers as it helps troubleshoot/debug much easily from caller side.

 Avoid async void

 If you have noticed in all examples we discussed till now there are methods which aren’t returning any data (not even a success flag) however we still have method signature as async Task.
 The reason behind that is, one of the advantage of returning Task is that entire async operation is represented by Task object which in turn also can be used to identify success or failure of async operation.
 Further to it any failure can be drilled down based on the exceptions that are placed on the task object and can be handled accordingly.
 For async Void methods as there is no Task object any exception raised would be raised by generic exception handler and can lead irregular behavior like application crash or w3wp crash in case of web application.

 This is true even in case of fire and forget kind of operations like saving data to a central logging data store which is not very critical for user flows and can be async operation still it is recommended to avoid using async void as method signature, instead use async Task for better maintainability of the application and definitely avoid unexpected crashes in the application.
-Let’s see a simple winform to see this behavior where we have windows form as shown in Fig 6.5
+Let’s create a simple winform application, add a form and 6 controls (4 text boxes and 2 buttons.
+The form should look as shown in Figure 6.5.

-Fig 6.4 – Windows form to save data through an API
+Figure 6.5 – Windows form to save data through an API